cuthbertLab/music21/music21/doc/html/_sources/moduleBase.txt

             >>> aContexts.getAttrByName('attr1') == 98
             True

-        .. method:: getByClass(className, callerFirst=None, memo=None)
+        .. method:: getByClass(className, callerFirst=None, sortByCreationTime=False, memo=None)

             Return the most recently added reference based on className.
-Class name can be a string or the real class name.
-This will recursively search the defined contexts of existing defined context.
+Class name can be a string or the class name.
+This will recursively search the defined contexts of existing defined contexts.
 Caller here can be the object that is hosting this DefinedContexts object (such as a Stream).
 This is necessary when, later on, we need a flat representation.
 If no caller is provided, the a reference to this DefinedContexts instances is based (from where locations can be looked up if necessary). callerFirst is simply used to pass a reference of the first caller; this is necessary if we are looking within a Stream for a flat offset position.

             >>> class Mock(Music21Object): pass
             >>> aObj = Mock()